wazuh/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

 Client
 ^^^^^^

-Cluster managers that have the client role update their files with the data received from the master node.
-This ensures that the shared configuration for the agents is the same in all managers.

-Client nodes send the ``agent-info`` file of their reporting agents to the master.
-This file contains important information about each agent and allows the master node to have real-time awareness of the connection status of all agents and the manager that each agent is reporting to.
+Client nodes are responsible of two main tasks:

+    - Synchronizing :ref:`integrity files <integrity-thread>` from the master node.
+    - Sending :ref:`agent status updates <agent-info-thread>` to the master.

 Cluster daemons
 ^^^^^^^^^^^^^^^